LesterAJohn/IBKR-SwingTrader-Hedge-Project/README.md

 # IBKR SwingTrader & Hedge Project
-IBKR NinjaTrader Trade Automation Chart Module with Option Writer Linux Hedge Module.
+IBKR NinjaTrader Trade Automation Module with Option Writer Hedge Module.

-This system includes both a NinjaTrader Chart Module Strategy that support both high frequency and swing trade modes.
-When a trade does not go as planned the Option Writer component takes over to write options against stock position that are going negative.
+This system includes both a NinjaTrader Strategy Module that support both high frequency and swing trading modes.
+When a trade does not go as planned the Option Writer component takes over to write the appropriate options against stock positions.
 It is designed to issues options within 2 months and watches those options to expiration.
-It will determine if the option should be closed via purchase, expiration or assignment.
-If the option is assigned the NinjaTrader module will take over management and the Option Writer will write an option against the positions if appropriate.
+It will determine if the options should be closed via purchase, expiration or assignment.
+Options that are assigned are immediately managed via the NinjaTrader Module.

 # Required System Components
-This is a multi system deployment and it requires an individual Windows and Linux system.
-They can be Physical or Virtual Machines and it has been tested on VMware Workstation deployed on Linux or VMware ESXi.
+This is a multi system deployment that requires an individual Windows and Linux system.
+These systems can be Physical or Virtual Machines and it has been tested on VMware Workstation deployed on Linux or VMware ESXi.
 If a cloud environment is used it is important that the IP addresses be static.

 ## Windows 10 System
 This system is primarily used for NinjaTrader 8 deployment